 The card game

 I stumbled across Lightseekers online and I liked the look of it because you can buy two pre-constructed starter decks or even a two player intro pack and play a game.
 Unlike most games of this type, you do not need to spend oodles amount of money trying to chase every rare card to stand a chance of winning.
 You can buy boosters, but that is your choice.
 Starter decks come with a booster pack with 9 cards!
 I did like that.
-The cards can also be scanned and used in a digital game, but that is not covered in this review.
+The cards can also be scanned and used in a digital game, but the Lightseekers app game is cover here.